LuisSalvadorNeo4j/fraud-detection-training/queries/queries.md

-## First sprint
+## First sprint - good old Cypher

-Let's build a query to find these patterns

 ### Data Modeling

-> "Monopartite graphs are the way when you're doing deep traversals of your graph." says some skilled cypher dev.
+> "Monopartite graphs are the way when you're doing deep traversal of your graph." says some skilled cypher dev.

 ![Monopartite data model](../assets/images/monopartite_data_model.png)

-### inserting sample data
+### Inserting sample data

 Let's run this script.
 It creates 4 accounts and 8 transactions between them from a blank database.
+It will help us build a cypher query.

 ```cypher
 // WARNING : this erases your data